harutofun/harutofun/README.md

 ㅤ**TITLE:** _Super SpaceMail_
 ㅤ**RELEASE DATE:** _Coming soon_
 ㅤ**GENRE:** Adventure
-ㅤ**TAGS:** Point-and-click, horror, open-world, multiple-endings, story driven
+ㅤ**TAGS:** Point-and-click, horror, open-world, multiple-endings, story-driven
 ㅤ**DESCRIPTION:** _Super SpaceMail is a point-and-click adventure game about connections where you play as a mailman delivering letters in space, making friends, and solving a mystery way bigger than this universe._